-The Cisco CCNP lab is one of the most difficult labs to build because it touches on so many different pieces of equipment.
 When you are building your Cisco CCNA lab, it is pretty easy as three Cisco router and three Cisco switches will put you in a pretty good position at a pretty reasonable price.
-Definitely a lot less then the price of attending a Cisco CCNA training class and you get to keep the equipment to practice on for as long as you like.
+Definitely a lot less than the price of attending a Cisco CCNA training class and you will get to keep the equipment to practice on for as long as you like.
 When building a Cisco CCIE lab, you concentrate on one particular discipline such as CCIE Security, Voice, Service Provider, Storage or Routing and Switching so you only have to purchase Cisco equipment for that area of expertise.

-Now with building your Cisco CCNP lab, you have to cover four different modules which encompass many different networking technologies.
-The modules are ROUTE(642-902) which is basically advanced routing concepts extending everything you learned in your Cisco CCNA training to the next level.
-So this module requires a plethora of Cisco routers to complete most of these CCNP labs.
-SWITCH(642-813) which also extends on what you learned in your CCNA training from a Cisco Switching perspective adding in new concepts such as Layer 3 switching and QoS to a greater degree.
-This module really gets into the nitty gritty of Cisco Switching and thus requires some of the higher end, more expensive switches that are capable of Layer 3 switching.
-Additionally in a perfect scenario, you will need multiple of these Cisco switches to complete your labs and really get the full experience of the topics.
-Finally we have TSHOOT(642-832) which covers troubleshooting ROUTE(642-902) and SWITCH(642-813) and it seems they have snuck in some of the old ISCW concepts too such as configuring VPN client access, securing the remote access methods, wireless and a splash of VoIP.
-Many of these concepts can be accomplished on the Cisco routers you purchased for your ROUTE(642-902) module.
-Thus to a large degree, you will be able to use the equipment in the first two modules to support the concepts in the TSHOOT(642-832) module.
-But given that Cisco has added in some Wireless and Voice questions to this module, you may want to select a kit that has some Wireless and Voice components as a part of it so you can experience those technologies.
-But if you are tight on money, the Voice and Wireless components are the items I would drop from your kit.
+Now with building your Cisco CCNP lab, you have to cover three different modules which encompass many different networking technologies.
+The modules are ROUTE (300-101) which is basically advanced routing concepts extending everything you learned in your Cisco CCNA training to the next level.
+This module requires a plethora of Cisco routers to complete most of these CCNP labs.
+SWITCH (300-115) which also extends on what you learned in your CCNA training from a Cisco Switching perspective adding in new concepts such as Layer 3 switching and QoS to a greater degree.
+This module really gets into the nitty gritty of Cisco Switching and thus requires some of the higher end switches that are layer 3 capable.
+Additionally in a perfect scenario, you will need four of these Cisco switches to complete your labs and really get the full experience of the topics.
+Finally we have TSHOOT (300-135) which covers troubleshooting from the combined topics of ROUTE (300-101) and SWITCH (300-115).
+If you purchased IOS 15.x Cisco routers for your CCNA (200-120) module, then you are in good shape.
+This only makes it easier to expand your lab into one for the CCNP labs!
+Thus to a large degree, you will be able to use the equipment in the first two modules to support the concepts in the TSHOOT (300-135) module.

 What we try to do is provide you a few different levels of CCNP kits from the Super Economy CCNP kit all the way up to the Platinum CCNP kit.
 As you go from one level of the kit to the next, we try to strike a balance between the cost of the kit and the features you will be able to experience in each kit.
-Obviously as the price goes up, you can experience more of the features of the Cisco Academy labs that are included.
+Obviously, as the price goes up, you can experience more of the features throughout the Cisco Academy labs.
 The upper end CCNP kits are the ones with the Voice and Wireless components.
 We understand that people have budgets and thus we give you choices.
-The fact that the CCNP exam touches on so many different technologies is what makes it so difficult to build a Cisco CCNP lab at a reasonable price.
-But we think we have provided you some really great kit choices!
+Voice and Wireless were dropped from the new CCNP exam, but we will get into why you might still want to learn these technologies later in this article

 CCNP Lab Approach

 Now that you have an idea of what you are looking to accomplish in your Cisco CCNP lab from an equipment perspective, let's see how we might approach this.
-If you are not real strong on the features, pros and cons of the various routers, you may want to review our Cisco CCNA lab suggestions.
-Not only are there suggestions on building a Cisco CCNA lab, but we also cover many of the features and pros and cons of the various Cisco routers and Cisco switches.
-Now if you are only just beginning your Cisco certification studies looking to obtain your CCNA, but are looking ahead to your CCNP, I applaud you!
+If you are not real strong on the features or pros and cons of the various routers, you may want to review our Cisco CCNA lab suggestions.
+Not only are there suggestions on building a Cisco CCNA lab, but we also cover many of these variables concerning Cisco routers and Cisco switches.
+Now, if you are only just beginning your Cisco certification studies looking to obtain your CCNA, but are looking ahead to your CCNP, I applaud you!
 Network engineers must be able to sharpen their skill set of planning ahead for things like capacity and infrastructure upgrades.
 In this case, you are planning ahead for your Cisco certification career.
-So if you are at the Cisco CCNA level and are ready to purchase a CCNA lab but you want to make sure it scales well to your future Cisco CCNP studies, well then look at our Cisco Advanced CCNA/Starter CCNP kits.
-These were developed to give you the best experience possible from a Cisco CCNA perspective with the understanding that this kit will be used as a base for you CCNP kit.
-Almost of the items in this kit will be able to be utilized in your Cisco CCNP lab so you will not be wasting any money.
+So, if you are at the Cisco CCNA level and are ready to purchase a CCNA lab but you want to make sure it scales well to your future Cisco CCNP studies, well then look at our Basic 3 Router & 3 Switch CCNA Lab Kit v2.0 RS 200-120.
+If you take this kit and use the convenient drop down boxes to upgrade to (3) 2811 routers, (2) 2960 switches, and (1) 3560 switch, you will have the perfect CCNA kit that is primed for CCNP.
+When you are ready to start your CCNP studies, all you will need to do is add (1) additional 2811 and (1) additional 3560.
+This will give you a total of (4) 2811 routers, (2) 2960 switches, and (2) 3560 switches, which is exactly what comes in our pre-configured CCNA & Premium CCNP Kit.
+These were developed to give you the best experience possible from a Cisco CCNA perspective with the understanding that this kit will be used as a base for your CCNP kit.
+Preferably, for CCNA, you should purchase three IOS 15.x routers and three IOS 15.x switches, so when you are ready for CCNP you will now only have to add one more router and one more switch of similar capability.
+If you didn’t purchase IOS 15.x routers from us for your CCNA studies, do not worry, you can always take advantage of our trade-up program and upgrade to the devices you need to get the best CCNP experience possible.
 As with most things in the world, the more you pay for the kit, the more features you will get to play with in your Cisco lab.
-These Advanced CCNA/Starter CCNP kits are great if you do not have all the money for a full blown CCNP kit now or if you are 100% sure you will want to continue on to the Cisco CCNP certification.
+Our pre-configured economy and standard CCNA lab kits are great if you do not have all the money for a full blown CCNP kit now or if you aren’t 100% sure you will want to continue on to the Cisco CCNP certification.
 But then again, who doesn't want to progress in their career?

 Common Cisco CCNP Lab Questions